Assignments

 All University of Pennsylvania undergraduate students are required to live in on-campus housing for their first four semesters (excluding summers), regardless of the number of course credits (CU) or class standing.
 Sophomore transfers are required to live in on-campus for their first four semesters.
 Junior transfer students are required to live in on-campus housing for their first two semesters.

-- Transfer students who lived on campus their first year at their previous institution may count those semesters toward the requirement.
-Students will provide campus residence and contact information in their application.
+• Students who transfer to Penn from another institution with second year standing and who lived on campus their first year at their previous institution may count those semesters toward the Penn housing residency requirement.

 An exemption is only granted to students who meet one of the following criteria:

-- Exemption requests must be submitted by February 18 for rising second-year and transfer students, by May 31 for Fall 2022 incoming students, and by June 30 for newly-admitted transfer and exchange students.
+5. Exemption requests must be submitted by February 7, 2024 for rising second-year and transfer students, and for Fall 2024 incoming students, by June 28, 2024 for newly-admitted transfer students, and July 10, 2024 for exchange students.
 Late requests will not be considered.

 Students meeting one of the above criteria must submit an exemption request through MyHomeAtPenn.